manfredsteyer/toyc/grammar.md

-# Grammer
+# Grammar

-The Grammer for this toy compiler is a **subset** of the MiniPascal Grammer which was taken from [here](https://www.cs.helsinki.fi/u/vihavain/k10/okk/minipascal/minipascalsyntax.html).
+The Grammar for this toy compiler is a **subset** of the MiniPascal Grammer which was taken from [here](https://www.cs.helsinki.fi/u/vihavain/k10/okk/minipascal/minipascalsyntax.html).

 # Production Rules